jquast/HP-15C/README.rst

 A Feature, really?
 ==================

-Torsten Manz believes his software is accurately simulating the behavior of the real HP-15C calculator by dropping keystrokes.
+Torsten Manz strongly suggests his software is accurately simulating the behavior of the real HP-15C calculator by dropping keystrokes if typed "too quickly" as described in his FAQ and in private response to my e-mail below.

 On an HP-12C I can slowly press down '1', and while still holding it down, press and hold down '2'.
 Then, release '1' and '2' in that order.
-This "galloping" motion can be performed at speeds approximately three to five times faster than what the software emulation bug allows:
+This "galloping" motion can be performed at speeds approximately three to five times faster on a real calculator than what Torsten's software allows:

 .. image:: HP-12CLosslessKeystrokes.gif